 The new Monongahela Bridge opened to traffic in February 1846.
 Once again, it was a financial success.
 Still the only bridge across the Monongahela River, it handled the majority of coal traffic from the South Hills mines into the city, and was heavily used for pedestrian and horse-drawn wagon traffic.

 In 1859 the Pittsburgh and Birmingham Railway Company began a horse car line and installed tracks along the bridge.
 The agreed upon toll charge was $15 per car each month.
 Then, in 1861, a second bridge was constructed across the Monongahela River, called the South Tenth Street Bridge.
 From that point on, the Monongahela Bridge was increasingly refered to as the Smithfield Street Bridge.

 The bridge remained in service for thirty-five years.
 During this time, the rapid growth of the city brought with it a substantial increase in vehicular traffic.
 The light-weight suspension bridge carried the heaviest kind of street traffic, including the horse cars, steam rollers, and eight-horse teams pulling heavy trucks loaded with iron, coal and machinery.
 Despite the added strain, the bridge performed well.

 By the 1870s, however, it became evident that a larger, sturdier bridge was needed to carry the ever-increasing burden.
+The completion of the long-awaited Point Bridge in 1877, from Carson Street to the Point, helped easy the traffic burden on the span to a degree, but it was not sufficient for future needs.
 In 1880 the decision was made to demolish the Roebling bridge and construct a new span.
 The following year another famous German-born bridge engineer, Gustave Lindenthal, was chosen to design the structure.